-Concomitant Use with HCV Combination Therapy - Liver Enzyme Elevation: Co-administration of norethindrone acetate and ethinyl estradiol with HCV drug combinations containing ombitasvir/paritaprevir/ritonavir, with or without dasabuvir is contraindicated due to potential for ALT elevations (see WARNINGS, RISK OF LIVER ENZYME ELEVATIONS WITH CONCOMITANT HEPATITIS C TREATMENT).
-Co-administration of norethindrone acetate and ethinyl estradiol and glecaprevir/pibrentasvir is not recommended due to potential for ALT elevations.
+Concomitant Use with HCV Combination Therapy - Liver Enzyme Elevation: Coadministration of BlisoviTM Fe 1/20 with HCV drug combinations containing ombitasvir/paritaprevir/ritonavir, with or without dasabuvir is contraindicated due to potential for ALT elevations (see WARNINGS, RISK OF LIVER ENZYME ELEVATIONS WITH CONCOMITANT HEPATITIS C TREATMENT).
+Co-administration of BlisoviTM Fe 1/20 and glecaprevir/pibrentasvir is not recommended due to potential for ALT elevations.